 Tynemouth Priory and Castle is an iconic landmark in the North East of England.
 It dates back to 1090, making it one of the oldest Norman sites in Britain.
 With its impressive castle walls and priory ruins, it provides a fascinating glimpse into medieval life.
 Visitors can explore the grounds and take in stunning panoramic views of the North Bank.

-One of the most popular attractions in Tynemouth is the Tynemouth pier.
-During the summer months, it’s a great place to sit and watch the boats come and go as well as take part in a variety of activities such as fishing, bird watching and beachcombing.
-You can also check the Collingwood Monument, watch house, town centre, and railway station in the North East area.
+One of the most popular attractions in Tynemouth is the Tynemouth Pier.
+During the summer months, it’s a great place to sit and watch the boats come and go as well as take part in a variety of activities such as fishing, bird watching, and beachcombing.
+You can also check the Collingwood Monument, watch house, town center, and railway station in the North East area.
 If you have a thing for celebrations or have visited Tynemouth before, you can attend the Tyne Festival celebrating King Edward every year.

 Final Thoughts And Takeaway